 Completed: September 2022

 Built on the site of the former St. Michael’s Academy, this development provides a mix of general needs houses, sheltered housing, amenity bungalows and homes suitable for wheelchair users.
-The site also includes supported accommodation which allows the Health and Social Care Partnership to support residents in their own homes with a 24 hour, on site, staff base.
+Supported accommodation allows the Health and Social Care Partnership to support residents in their own homes with a 24 hour, on site, staff base.

 This is a second phase of the St Michael’s Wynd development which completed in 2012.